Dan Crary: Back to California

 After leaving Louisville and adopting his first daughter, Jennifer in 1970 Crary went to Los Angeles and did not record again until late 1975 when he Byron Berline and Sundance and recorded a Country rock album by the same name.
 In 1977 he recorded "Lady's Fancy." a solo album that marked his return to Bluegrass.
 In the late 1970s, Berline teamed up once again with Crary and five string banjoist John Hickman for a tour of Japan.
 That trio went on to become known as BCH.
 By adding John Moore and Steve Spurgin to the original BCH, the trio formed the band California which won the IBMA Instrumental Group of the Year award in 1992, 1993 and 1994.
 California and BCH continue to play sporadic dates.

 Frets magazine

 Crary hosted a monthly flat picking column in Frets magazine during the 1980s.
 A column that on a regular basis was, "the No. 1 or sometimes the No. 2 most-read column in the magazine".

-The 1990s and beyond
+1990s and beyond

 In September 2006, Crary produced a theatrical musical history of the guitar called "Primal Twang: The Legacy of the Guitar."
-The production took place at the Birch North Park Theatre, in the community of North Park, San Diego, CA. Primal Twang brought numerous innovators of the Guitar together for a 4 night concert/theater event that has since been released as a DVD, including Mason Williams, Doc Watson, Albert Lee, Eric Johnson plus several others.
+The production took place at the Birch North Park Theatre, in the community of North Park, San Diego, California.
+Primal Twang brought numerous innovators of the guitar together for a four night concert/theater event that has since been released as a DVD, including Mason Williams, Doc Watson, Albert Lee, Eric Johnson plus several others.